fl poa fl poa

 • Durability Clause: In contrast to some competitors, FL POA maintains its effectiveness even if the principal becomes incapacitated, enabling uninterrupted management of the principal’s affairs.

 • Revocation Flexibility: Principals can revoke the POA at any time while competent.
-This flexibility is matched by few competitors, providing peace of mind.
+Few competitors match this flexibility, providing peace of mind.

 • Third-Party Compliance: The FL POA is designed to meet stringent acceptance criteria from financial institutions and other entities, reducing chances of refusal.